kcaylee/kcaylee/README.md

 I'm a dedicated and adaptable Software Engineering student with a passion for technology and problem-solving.
 My journey in computing has equipped me with a solid foundation in programming and software development principles.
 I thrive in collaborative environments and I am always eager to learn and take on new challenges.

-💼 I’m currently working as a **Software Development Intern at First Digital**, where I’m gaining real-world experience in building scalable applications, collaborating with agile teams, and using tools like **Nintex** to automate workflows and streamline business processes.
+💼 I’m currently working as a **Intern Developer at First Digital**, where I’m gaining real-world experience in building scalable applications, collaborating with agile teams, and using tools like **Nintex** to automate workflows and streamline business processes.

 ---